 11 bills cleared in truncated budget session of Parliament

-New Delhi: Indian Parliament’s truncated budget session ended on Wednesday after both Houses cleared 1q bills including the controversial legislation that defined the Delhi government as LG.
+Indian Parliament’s truncated budget session ended on Wednesday after both Houses cleared 11 bills including the controversial legislation that defined the Delhi government as LG.
 It was the second session to be held amid the Covid-19 pandemic, after last year’s monsoon session.

 None of the 13 bills introduced in the session has been referred to parliamentary Committees.
 According to the PRS Legislative Research, in the current Lok Sabha, so far just 11% of the introduced Bills have been referred for parliamentary scrutiny.
 The rate is much lower than the 14th (60%), 15th (71%), and 16th (27%) Lok Sabhas.